mxrxdxn/toybox/README.md

 | Path            | "images" | Yes      | The path to convert.
 You can either use a path relative to the theme root, or an absolute path.
 Additionally, if the path given is a directory, the command will recurse over all files and directories inside the given path and convert all supported filetypes to WebP. |
 | Quality         | 75       | No       | The quality to use during conversion, 0-100.
 The closer to 100, the better quality (and larger filesize) the output will be.                                                                                                                                               |

-This will create your post type under the `/post-types` directory.

 ### Export Block
 The `export:block` command exports any ACF field groups associated with a given block into the block's own `acf-json` folder.
 You must run this command if you are making the block redistributable.